Tips for Dealing with Subcontractors

 But this is the real world and this isn’t always the case.

 At Millin & Millin, we know that contractual issues can arise with any construction project.
 That’s why we are committed to helping represent general contractors and construction companies who have met construction disputes.
-Our team of McAllen lawyers has in-depth knowledge about the construction industry and is ready to help you today.
+Our team of insurance claim lawyers has in-depth knowledge about the construction industry and is ready to help you today.

 One of the most important things to remember during the initial stages of a construction project is the value of communication and setting those expectations with contractors and subcontractors from day one.
 This ensures that everyone knows their roles and responsibilities, as well as deadlines.